Susan Nigro: Career

-She has appeared as a soloist with such groups as the Chicago Chamber Orchestra, Rome Festival Orchestra, and the Mozarteum Orchestra of Salzburg, as well as at multiple conferences of the International Double Reed Society, and performed as a recitalist and given masterclasses at dozens of universities and music festivals.
+She has appeared as a soloist with such groups as the Chicago Chamber Orchestra, Rome Festival Orchestra, and the Mozarteum Orchestra of Salzburg, as well as at multiple International Double Reed Society conferences.
+She has also performed as a recitalist and given masterclasses at dozens of universities and music festivals.

-In addition to her recording and recital careers, Nigro has been the full-time substitute for the Chicago Symphony Orchestra during the 2005–2006 season and again during the seasons 2008-2010.
-She is also a guest artist with the Northwest Symphony.
-She was among the founders of the Chicago Bassoon Quartet and The Two Contras, the latter a contrabassoon duet.
+In addition to her recording and recital careers, Nigro was the full-time substitute for the Chicago Symphony Orchestra during the 2005–2006 season and again during the 2008-2010 season.
+She was also a guest artist with the Northwest Symphony.
+She was among the founders of the Chicago Bassoon Quartet and the contrabassoon duo The Two Contras.

-She won a Pro Music International Career Development Grant, and Illinois Arts Council grant.
+She won a Pro Musicis International Career Development Grant, and Illinois Arts Council grant.